How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 Share

 • Quicker and Easier: I expected potty training to be harder than it was and to take much longer.
-But with this said, I was 100% all-in.
+But with this said, I was fully committed to the process.
 It was only about poop, pee, and potty for one day straight.
 The results are much better when you are committed to potty training and focus solely on this.

 • Accidents: Yes, there will be accidents – a lot of them . . . especially on the first day.

 • To be Proud: Expect to be so proud of your little one when they tinkle in the potty, even that first little drop.
 If any pee reaches the potty, it’s such an exciting feeling.
-When your toddler starts to ask for the potty, it fills you with such happiness and pride; your baby is growing up and accomplishing a major milestone.
+When your toddler starts asking to use the potty, it fills you with such happiness and pride: your baby is growing up and accomplishing a major milestone.

 Here’s what I posted on Facebook to report my day one results: